 The permanent exhibition offers a collection of artifacts from Mexico's western region donated by museums from the city of Guadalajara and the stated of Colima and Michoacan.
-You'll obtain information on traditions and customs of groups that inhabited the region in precolumbian times between the years 5000 and 2000 BC.
+You'll obtain information on the traditions and customs of groups that inhabited the region in Precolumbian times between the years 5000 and 2000 BC.
 The exhibition includes ceramics and art, including hunting and gathering tools and even a tomb recovered from excavations at Sayula-Zacoalco in Jalisco, Mantanchen Bay and Ixtapa in Nayarit and Guerrero, Michoacan, some topics in the exhibition are:

 - From nomadic to sedentarism.

 - The Purepecha, an empire in the West.